cosmostellar/discord-gpt/README.md

 # discord-gpt
 > This `json-version` code creates json files to save user data.
 It's separated from the [main](https://github.com/decaplanet/discord-gpt) branch, which is implemented with an ORM.

-Discord bot that allows you to use gpt chatbots in discord!
-The bot not only allows each user to personalize their own bot names and profile images using webhooks, but also provides a range of useful features to enhance your experience.
+Discord bot that allows users to talk to gpt chatbots.
+The bot not only allows each user to personalize their own bot names and profile images using Discord webhooks, but also provides a range of useful features to enhance user experience.

 ## Commands